bkesterbyld/maroon-potato/src/pages/index.md

       - title: Digital Operations API
         title_align: left
         content: >
-          An easy way for online operators to get ops and marketing data into one environment—to make sense of it and power intelligent new business processes
+          An easy way for online operations to get back office and marketing data into one environment—to make sense of it and power intelligent new business processes
         content_align: left
         actions:
           - label: Learn More